-- Stage 1 construction, to a new roadway from Mud Run Road to Cullens Road, is functionally complete.
+- Stage 1 construction, to a new roadway from Mud Run Road to Cullens Road, is complete.
 See photos of the project.
 The roadway opened to traffic October 20, 2010.

 Why is WSDOT